SunilDJPro/GPU-Workstation-Setup/README.md

    4) TensorRT installation.

-      Currently TensorRT doesn't support Cuda toolkit 12.2 as well as Cudnn 9.0.
-So Kindly refer the support matrix provided by nvidia and follow the installation guidelines.
-You can still prefer using the Python version of TensorRT which may support within the pip wheel installs of TensorFlow and Pytorch.
+      You can prefer using the Python version of TensorRT which may support within the pip wheel installs of TensorFlow and Pytorch.** Or else ignore the first part and proceed with TensorRT 10.0 installation.**

       Install cuda-Python before TensorRT python API